OpenGOAL-Mods/OG-Yosemite/README.md

 - Install mod
 - Have fun

-Speedrunners - you can find an updated autosplitter for splitting on all 69 orbs [here](https://github.com/OpenGOAL-Mods/OG-Yosemite/blob/main/opengoal-jak1-autosplitter.asl) (add to your layout as Scriptable Auto Spitter)
+Speedrunners - you can find an updated autosplitter for splitting on all 69 orbs [here](https://github.com/OpenGOAL-Mods/OG-Yosemite/blob/main/opengoal-jak1-autosplitter.asl) (add to your layout as Scriptable Auto Splitter)